 4. Exporting to OmniOutliner

-I am currently using the free version of this app because it’s a very expensive app that I don’t really need.
+I am currently using the free version of this app because it’s a very expensive app, one that I don’t really need.
 Exporting to OmniOutliner creates an outline of your notes with references (book title and page number for each extraction) made in MarginNote 3.
-It also has a column for tags’ for easier cataloging.
-OmniOutliner creates outlines that recognise handwritten notes and sizes them proportionately.
+It also has a column for tags that ease cataloguing.
+OmniOutliner creates outlines that recognise handwritten notes and resizes them proportionately.